GeorgeGitHubbins/MScThesis-Extracting-InformalRules-from-Surveys/README.md

 ADICO_Category (Optional): The ADICO component (Attribute, Aim, Condition, Deontic) identified by the question.

-Selecting Relevant Questions: Select questions from the survey data that are relevant to research, ensuring a comprehensive representation of demographics, actions, opinions, and external factors.
+Selecting Relevant Questions: Select questions from the survey data relevant to research, ensuring a comprehensive representation of demographics, actions, opinions, and external factors.
 Prioritise dichotomous and ordinal questions due to their simplicity in coding and analysis.
 Demographic Questions: If you are focusing on studying a specific demographic, include the attribute-categorised questions that capture the relevant demographic information.